-We have audited the financial statements of Gower College Swansea for the year ended 31 July 2016 which comprise the Consolidated Statement of Comprehensive Income, Consolidated and College Statement of Changes in Reserves, the Consolidated Balance Sheet, Consolidated Statement of Cash Flows and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland"
+We have audited the financial statements of Gower College Swansea ("the College") for the year ended 31 July 2017 which comprise the Consolidated Statements of Comprehensive Income, the Consolidated and College Statement of Changes in Reserves, the Balance Sheets, the Consolidated Statements of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland".